GGST/FAQ

 Mechanics

-• Gatling Options aren't universal and there is a lot of character specific gatlings.
-5K and c.S being universally jump/dash cancelable was not present in these titles.
+• Gatling options aren't universal and there are a lot of character-specific gatlings.
+5K and c.S are not universally jump/dash cancelable in these titles.

-• Everyone had access to instant kill attacks.
-Instant kills can only be used once per round, if you whiff an instant kill you wont be able to use tension for the rest of the round.
+• Everyone has access to Instant Kills.
+Instant Kills can only be used once per round, and if you whiff an Instant Kill you wont be able to use Tension for the rest of the round.

 • You can tech out of hitstun if you're airborne.